One killed in Jefferson Township crash - Leader Publications

 One killed in Jefferson Township crash

+JEFFERSON TOWNSHIP — One person was killed in a Jefferson Township crash Monday, according to the Cass County Sheriff’s Office.

-JEFFERSON TOWNSHIP — Sheriff Richard Behnke reported his deputies were dispatched to a personal injury crash at 11:52 p.m.
+Sheriff Richard Behnke reported his deputies were dispatched to a personal injury crash at 11:52 p.m.
 Monday to Brownsville Street and Highfield Road in Jefferson Township.

 Victims of the crash self-transported to Borgess Lee Dowagiac for the injuries they sustained in the crash.